LinkUS West Broad Corridor Transit-Oriented Development Plan

 The West Broad Corridor Transit-Oriented Development (TOD) Plan is focused on encouraging transit-supportive, community-centered growth around each planned BRT station along the 9.3-mile West Broad Street BRT Corridor.
 This effort will establish a clear, community-informed vision and a roadmap for future action.

 The West Broad Corridor TOD Plan will be an actionable, implementation-focused plan to advance goals already identified in the LinkUS Community Action Plan (2022).
-The primary goal is to develop welcoming and accessible station areas station areas that provide a wide variety of affordable and attainable housing, support existing businesses, attract new investment and job creation, and enhance, preserve and protect each neighborhood’s rich, diverse community heritage and local character.
+The primary goal is to develop welcoming and accessible station areas that provide a wide variety of affordable and attainable housing, support existing businesses, attract new investment and job creation, and enhance, preserve and protect each neighborhood’s rich, diverse community heritage and local character.

 Learn More About the West Broad Corridor